Is there a student in your home that is a graduating HIGH SCHOOL SENIOR who is preparing to enter college?

 Is there a COLLEGE STUDENT in your home who needs financial assistance to remain in school?

-PHADA Scholarship Programs - 2022 PHADA Scholarship Information Coming Soon
+PHADA Scholarship Programs - 2023 PHADA Scholarship Application is Currently OPEN

 Three scholarships will be awarded:

-- Freedom & Civil Rights Scholarship ($5000) - Students must submit a personal essay (350-500 words) demonstrating your efforts and achievements in furthering the values of the civil rights movement.
-Explain why the cause is still relevant in communities today and how they relate to your educational goals.
-Include any relevant volunteer experiences and community involvement activities relating to advancing the cause of civil rights.
+To be considered for the Civil Rights and Social Justice scholarship, include an additional personal essay (350-500 words) demonstrating your efforts, and involvement in furthering the values of the civil rights and social justice movements.
+Explain why these causes are relevant today and how they relate to your educational goals.
+Include any relevant volunteer experiences and involvement related to advancing the causes of civil rights and social justice.

 - Nan McKay Pathway to Achievement Scholarship ($5000)